tiffany1210/Omoku/README.md

 # Retro Game AI
-> AI implementation for retro games on OpenAI Gym and PyTorch.
+> AI implementation for Gomoku using PyTorch and PyGame.
 KSEA @ UC Berkeley

 ## Prerequisites
-The primary code is written in Python 3, using OpenAI Gym and PyTorch
+The primary code is written in Python 3, using PyTorch and PyGame

 ## Contribute
 Please clone the Github Repository: